-A coupling between opposite winding number OAM modes within a single ring is also present in the system due to the breaking of the cylindrical symmetry.
-Nevertheless, it is one order of magnitude smaller than $J_2$ and $J_3$ for all distances and we neglect it.
-This system can be depicted as a Creutz ladder by using the circulations as a synthetic dimension, i.e., representing the two circulations as separate sites [see Fig.~\ref{fig:l1model}(b)].
+Moreover, a coupling between opposite winding number OAM modes within a single ring (i.e. hopping between $\ket{A_j^+}$ and $\ket{A_j^-}$ and between $\ket{B_j^+}$ and $\ket{B_j^-}$) is also present in the system due to the breaking of the cylindrical symmetry.
+Nevertheless, it has been shown~\cite{Pelegri2019Topological} that the amplitude of this coupling is one order of magnitude smaller than the coupling strengths in Eq.~\eqref{eq:H_l1_sp}, $J_2$ and $J_3$, and thus we neglect it.

 We consider the symmetric and the antisymmetric superpositions of the two circulations in each site of the lattice,

 and then define the corresponding creation and annihilation operators as

 The single-particle Hamiltonian in this new basis, which resolves the unitary symmetry that corresponds to the circulation exchange in each site, reads